cscart/docs/developer_guide/api/entities/product_features.rst

         -   ''
         -   string
     *   -   feature_id
-        -   ID of the feature the variant is assigned to
+        -   ID of the feature the variant is assigned to.
         -   —
         -   integer
     *   -   feature_type
-        -   Type of the feature the variant is assigned to
+        -   Type of the feature the variant is assigned to.
         -   —
         -   Valid feature type (see above)
     *   -   image_pair